 - a.
 The Wireless Support Structure does not extend more than 20 feet above the average height of the tree canopy within 100 feet of the tower site.
 If any antenna extends more than two feet from the side of the support structure, the portion of the tower extending above the vegetative canopy shall be camouflaged to appear like the top of a coniferous tree with all antennas concealed within simulated foliage - b.
-The Wireless Support Structure or tower is not visible from a public road within one half mile of the proposed site. - c.
+The Wireless Support Structure or tower is not visible from a public road within one half mile of the proposed site.

+- c.
 There is no other Wireless Support Structure or tower located on a ridge within one (1) mile of the proposed site. - d.
 The proposed Wireless Support Structure or tower is a monopole. - e.
 The proposed Wireless Support Structure or tower is not visible from and within two (2) miles of the Blue Ridge Parkway. - f.
-There are no other structures, including electrical transmission towers, within the search area capable of accommodating the wireless communications equipment. - The proposed Wireless Communication Tower is not located on a Protected Mountain Ridge. - C. Section Reserved in the current ordinance. - D. Visibility and noise of Wireless Communication Facilities. - 1.
-Lighting.
+There are no other structures, including electrical transmission towers, within the search area capable of accommodating the wireless communications equipment. - This proposed Wireless Communication Tower is not located on a Protected Mountain Ridge. - C. Section Reserved in the current ordinance - D. Visibility and noise of Wireless Communication Facilities.

+1. Lighting.
 Wireless Communication Facilities shall not be artificially lighted or marked, except as required by federal regulations.
 If lighting is legally required, the applicant shall provide a detailed plan for sufficient lighting of as unobtrusive and inoffensive an effect as is permissible under state and federal regulations.
-For any Wireless Communication Facilities for which lighting is required under the FAA's regulations, or that for any reason has lights attached, all such lighting shall be affixed with technology that enables the light to be seen as intended from the air, but that prevents the ground scatter effect so that it is not able to be seen from the ground to a height of at least 12 degrees vertical for a distance of at least one mile in a level-terrain situation.
+For any Wireless Communication Facilities for which lighting is required under the FAA's regulations, or that for any reason has lights attached, all such lighting shall be affixed with technology that enables the light to be seen as intended from the air, but that prevents the ground scatter effect so that it is not able to be seen from the ground to a height of at least 12 degrees vertical for a distance of at least one mile in a level terrain situation.
 Such device must be compliant with or not in conflict with FAA regulations.
 A physical shield may be used, as long as the light is able to be seen from the air, as intended by the FAA.
 If lighting is required by the FAA or other government agency, then such lighting shall be installed pursuant to the FAA or other government agency standards.
-The applicant shall present the options for selection by the county, being mindful of the impacts of the proposed lighting upon people whose residences are located at higher elevations. - No tower lighting is required per FFA standards.
-The proposed site construction plans do not indicate the location of any proposed outdoor "yard" lighting; state building code may require building lighting. - 2.
-Retrofitting.
-In the event a Wireless Communication Facilities that is lighted is modified, at the time of the modification the county may require that the tower be retrofitted with the technology set forth in the preceding subsection. - Not Applicable - 3.
-Camouflage/Concealment.
-All new Wireless Communication Facilities are encouraged to utilize camouflage and/or concealment techniques to the maximum extent feasible.
-Wireless Communications Facilities to be located within residential areas, rural areas, and scenic areas are encouraged to employ camouflage or concealment techniques. - This proposed Wireless Communication Tower will be unpainted, galvanized steel.
+The applicant shall present the options for selection by the county, being mindful of the impacts of the proposed lighting upon people whose residences are located at higher elevations.

+• No tower lighting is required per FAA standards.
+The proposed site construction plans do not indicate the location of any proposed outdoor "yard" lighting; state building code may require building lighting at the time of accessory structure placement.

+2. Retrofitting.
+In the event a Wireless Communication Facilities that is lighted is modified, at the time of the modification the county may require that the tower be retrofitted with the technology set forth in the preceding subsection.